anandwani/Parallelizing-Class-Imbalance-Problem/README.md

-# SMOTE_GPU
+# GPU Implementation of KNN and VectorDistance

 1) Optimized VectorDistance with GPU
-2) Including VectorDistance with KNN, solved class imbalance problem using SMOTE tenchnique
+2) Including VectorDistance with KNN, solved class imbalance problem

 Included the report + ppt explaining the algorithm for parallelization.